The roughness exponent and its model-free estimation: Application to fractional Brownian motion with drift

 where $\sim$ means equality in law.
-In particular, the $\bQ$-expectation of the $Y_n:=2^{n(pH-1)}V_n^{(p)}$ is bounded from above by a finite constant $c$, uniformly in $n$.
+Since the increments $B^H_{k+1}-B^H_k$ are standard normally distributed, the $\bQ$-expectation of $Y_n$ is bounded from above by a finite constant $c$, uniformly in $n$.
 It follows that $\bQ[Y_n>n^2]\le c/n^2$, and a Borel--Cantelli argument yields that $Y_n\le n^2$ for sufficiently large $n$, $\bQ$-a.s.
-In conjunction with \eqref{Proposition_Burk rep eq} and \eqref{Gladyshev conv eq}, this establishes the right-hand inequality in \eqref{fBM prop to show} with $\varrho_p(n)=2n^2/A_p$.
+In conjunction with \eqref{eq_burkholder} and \eqref{Gladyshev conv eq}, this establishes the right-hand inequality in \eqref{Theorem example FBM to show} with $\varrho_p(n)=2n^2/A_p$.
+For the left-hand inequality, we take $q>p$ and note that by \eqref{Rogers identity} and Jensen's inequality,